redislabs-training/keybase/README.md

 ### 2. The Redis database

 RediSearch 2.4 introduces the [Vector Similarity Search](https://redis.io/docs/stack/search/reference/vectors/) feature, which supports indexing and searching unstructured data (images, audio, videos, text etc.).
-Review the [release notes](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3). keybase takes advantage of this feature to index the documents and propose recommendations, in addition to the classical RediSearch features to perform full-text searches.
+Review the [release notes](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3).
+Keybase takes advantage of this feature to index the documents and propose recommendations, in addition to the classical RediSearch features to perform full-text searches.
 You can test against a Docker Hub image, such as:

 ```
 docker run -p 6379:6379 redislabs/redisearch:2.4.3